By Jackie Kimmell, Senior Analyst

 CMS’s charge reporting requirement is a very small first step toward price transparency, but it does cement that Medicare's focus on price transparency is here to stay, Advisory Board experts concluded.

-Looking forward, it's worth seeing how much CMS continues down this path and expands their scope (they've requested comment on similar proposals for hospital outpatient prices in the HOPPS final rule and for physician payments in the MPFS final rule).
-Broadening transparency to outpatient, ambulatory, or physician office settings would likely have a greater impact on patient behavior, Sokol said, as patients are far more price sensitive in these arenas.
+Looking forward, it's worth seeing how much CMS continues down this path and expands their scope (they've requested comment on a similar proposal for physician payments in the MPFS final rule).
+Broadening transparency to ambulatory or physician office settings would likely have a greater impact on patient behavior, Sokol said, as patients are more price sensitive in these arenas.

 Want to learn what over 1,000 patients who had recently undergone non-emergency surgery told us about their financial experience and preferences?
 If you're a Revenue Cycle Advancement Center member, download our research note from Q4 2018 to learn more.